coderefinery/git-intro/content/configuration.md

 ## Default text editor for commit messages

-Git sometimes needs to start a text editor for you to enter messages.
+Git sometimes needs to start a text editor for you to enter messages (unless you create commits from inside an editor or on the web).
 This may have already been set to something (like VS Code), but if not `nano` is usually a safe choice: